 Proper Planning and Implementation

 Budgeting helps to turn the general ideas and plans of the management into concrete, goal-oriented plans.
 Each individual and entity is different and may have its own specific needs and requirements.
-Budgeting chalks out the specific actions necessary to implement the budget in reality by the war of forecasting.
+Budgeting chalks out the specific actions necessary to implement the budget in reality by way of forecasting.
 This is done according to the unique circumstances of each organization.
-It helps to set a direction that leads to a coordinated effort of each individual and each department towards realizing the common business goals.
+It helps to set a direction that leads to a coordinated effort of each individual and each department toward realizing the common business goals.

 Read more on Budgeting vs. Forecasting.